 \subsection{Communication process and customer responsibilities}

-In SAFECode \textit{stakeholder management and communication} includes the explanation to stakeholders of the value and commitment to secure development practices.
+In SAFECode~\cite{safecode2018}, \textit{stakeholder management and communication} involves explaining to stakeholders the value and commitment to secure development practices.

-\textit{The processes} pillar of Grip on SSD~\cite{griponssd2015} includes business impact analysis (BIA) the objective of which is to create ``quality requirements for the information systems used within that operational process''~\cite{griponssd2015}.
-In BIA client is one of the responsible parties.
-The client's responsibilities are: \begin{itemize} \item to determine the goals of operational processes in the context of the implementation of the main tasks of the organization; \item to determine the main and auxiliary sub-processes; \item to check the execution of the BIA process. \end{itemize}
+\textit{The processes} pillar of Grip on SSD~\cite{griponssd2015} includes business impact analysis (BIA), which aims to establish ``quality requirements for the information systems used within that operational process''~\cite{griponssd2015}.
+The client is one of the responsible parties in BIA, with the following responsibilities: \begin{itemize} \item determining the goals of operational processes within the organization's main tasks; \item identifying the main and auxiliary sub-processes; \item verifying the execution of the BIA process. \end{itemize}

-Furthermore, a non-technical practice that involves the client in Grip on SSD is risk acceptance (one of the contact moments) before the release phase.
-Risk acceptance requires a client with the support of a security advisor to decide on risk acceptance.
-There are three options that a client may choose (1) the software complies and may be accepted, (2)the software does not comply and should be modified, and (3)software does not comply but is temporarily allowed.
-If the client chooses to temporarily accept the product, then the following points should be considered: \begin{itemize} \item the plan with the information regarding when and how the solution will be presented; \item the required budget for introducing the plan; \item the client should approve the plan. \end{itemize}
+Another non-technical practice in Grip on SSD involving the client is risk acceptance before the release phase.
+Risk acceptance requires the client, supported by a security advisor, to decide on accepting risks.
+There are three options available to the client: (1) accepting compliant software, (2) modifying non-compliant software, and (3) temporarily allowing non-compliant software.
+If the client chooses temporary acceptance, the following points should be considered: \begin{itemize} \item the plan outlining when and how the solution will be presented; \item the budget required for implementing the plan; \item the client's approval of the plan. \end{itemize}

-In the methodology from Malaysia~\cite{malaysia2015}, the customer is responsible for the acceptance of residual risks.
+Meanwhile, in the methodology from Malaysia~\cite{malaysia2015}, the customer is responsible for accepting residual risks.

-The authors of the methodology by Google~\cite{adkins2020building} highlight that during tough deadlines and stress, communications with members and others outside may be difficult.
-The cause of these problems with communications may be misunderstandings.
-To mitigate this problem it is better to be over communicative and explicit.
-Another problem is hedging because hedging often confuses the situation and puts uncertainty in the decision-making process.
-Regular properly managed meetings help to maintain control and visibility of what is happening.
-The next communication problem is understanding the right level of details that must be shared.
+The authors of the methodology by Google~\cite{adkins2020building} emphasize that during tight deadlines and high stress, communications with team members and external parties may be challenging.
+Misunderstandings can arise as a result of these communication difficulties.
+To mitigate this problem, it is recommended to be overly communicative and explicit.
+Another challenge is hedging, which often introduces confusion and uncertainty into the decision-making process.
+Regular, well-managed meetings help maintain control and visibility of ongoing activities.
+Lastly, determining the appropriate level of detail to share is another communication challenge that needs to be addressed.